DevelopedByAli/Weather-Journal-App-project-by-Ali/README.md

 * Knowledge of using API keys

-* Understanding the HTTP requests and routes i.e., Routes & `GET` requests, Routes & `POST` requests, Client side & Server side.
+* Understanding the HTTP requests and routes i.e., Routes & `GET` requests, Routes & `POST` requests, Client side & Server side programming.

 * Understanding the request object and the response object in Express